Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 14. Punya Nagari Banga Samaj

-“Punya Nagari Banga Samaj” is a social community and club which celebrated all the Bengali social Festivals such as Durga Pooja, Kali Pooja, and Shoroshoti Pooja for the past 14 years.
+In the last 14 years, “Punya Nagari Banga Samaj” has been a social community and club that has celebrated all the Bengali social Festivals, such as Durga Pooja, Kali Pooja, and Shoroshoti Pooja.
 This club tries to come up with new ideas and celebrations each year.

 Location: Jai Ganesh Vishwa Complex